-What is a PRP Therapy
+What is a PRP Therapy (Platelets Rich Plasma therapy)

 It directly improves the recovery and regeneration of tissues and cartilages in the chest and rib area as well as prevents tissue degeneration.
-PRP therapy also speeds up recovery after surgical procedures on tendons, ligaments, muscles and rib and other joints.
+PRP therapy also speeds up recovery after surgical procedures on tendons, ligaments, muscles, and rib and other joints.

 To perform PRP therapy, the patient will give 10-40 ml of blood that will be treated specially to separate the certain necessary amount of platelets.

-Apart from the unpleasant consequences the patient can experience are the ones connected with the injecting procedures (pain, bleeding, redness and slight swelling on the puncture spot), most of the other common side effects associated with PRP therapy whether injected in the knees, waist, back or used to fasten dislocated rib recovery time remain the same, those side effects may include:
+Apart from the unpleasant consequences the patient can experience are the ones connected with the injecting procedures (pain, bleeding, redness and slight swelling on the puncture spot), most of the other common side effects associated with PRP therapy whether injected in the knees, waist, back or used to fasten dislocated rib recovery time remains the same, those side effects may include:

 - secondary infection may occur.

-- Allergic reaction may also occur.
+- An allergic reaction may also occur.

-- Skin discoloration/ discomfort around injecting area.
+- Skin discoloration/ discomfort around the injection area.

-Depending on patient’s history these side effects might be either severe or not present at all, it is always advised to contact your doctor at the presence of any of the reactions mentioned above.
+Depending on the patient’s history these side effects might be either severe or not present at all, it is always advised to contact your doctor at the presence of any of the reactions mentioned above.